Acne can be tricky to treat unless you know exactly what is causing it.

 - Make sure you don’t have methylation issues and if you do then consider supplementation (methylation is required for proper estrogen metabolism)

 - Consider adding bio-identical progesterone to your regimen (do not take if currently taking OCP)

 3. Balance Androgens (Testosterone and DHEA)

-Women with high levels of any of these may present with acne, oily skin and changes in mood or behavior.
+Women with high levels of any of these may present with acne (10), oily skin, and changes in mood or behavior.

 What you may not have realized is how to properly treat testosterone issues.

-Most of the time high testosterone in a women is due to changes in insulin levels.
+Most of the time high testosterone in a woman is due to changes in insulin levels.

 High insulin = high testosterone = acne

 So the treatment of acne due to high testosterone is usually directed at the underlying cause – in this case, high insulin levels.